NL-BioImaging/biomero/resources/tutorials/tutorial_GoogleCloud_slurm.md

     - For importing results, change `3b) Rename the imported images` to `{original_file}_cpmask.{ext}`
     - Select `cellpose`, but tick off `use_gpu` off (sadly not implemented in this docker setup)
     - Click `Run Script`
-2. Check activity window (or get a coffee), it should take a few minutes (about 3m:30s for 4 256x256 images for me) and then say (a.o.): `COMPLETE`
+2. Now go get a coffee or something, it should take a lot of minutes (about 12m:30s for 4 256x256 images for me!) and then say (a.o.): `COMPLETE`
     - Or it `FAILED`, in which case you should check all the details anyway and get your hands dirty with debugging!
 Or try less and smaller images.
 3. Refresh your Explore window, there should be a new dataset `CellPose_Masks` with a mask for every input image.